Frequently Asked Questions

 Q: What if my employee gets injured after-hours?

-A: Urgent Care services are available at our Redwood Health Center location from 5pm to 8pm Monday through Friday, and 9am to 8pm on Saturday and Sunday.
-After Hours Clinic services are available at the South Jordan Health Center from 5pm-9pm Monday-Friday, and 9am to 9pm on Saturday and Sunday.
+A: Urgent Care services are available at both of our clinic locations.
+At the Redwood Health Center and at the South Jordan Health Center, Urgent Care hours are from 5pm-9pm Monday-Friday, and 9am to 9pm on Saturday and Sunday.
 24-hour Emergency Department services are available at our South Jordan Health Center location and at the University of Utah Hospital.

 Q: What is the recent change in DOT testing?

 A: In April 2012, The Federal Motor Carrier Safety Administration (FMCSA) published a new rule on the National Registry of Certified Medical Examiners (NRCME).
 The rulemaking establishes training, testing, and certification standards for medical examiners who certify Commercial Motor Vehicle (CMV) drivers for their Commercial Driver’s Licenses (CDLs).
 The final rule took effect on May 21, 2012 with compliance required by May 21, 2014.
 FMCSA will create an online national registry of examiners who have met the certification requirements.
 For more information, please click here

 Q: What is the difference between first aid and a recordable event?

 A: First aid is defined as emergency medical treatment for somebody who is ill or injured.
 It is typically given before more thorough medical attention can be obtained.
 The Occupational Safety & Health Administration (OSHA) specifies a range of services that constitute “first-aid” level of care.
 Medical care that exceeds these first-aid measures can trigger a recordable event.
 According to OSHA 1904.7, a recordable event is usually characterized by death, days away from work, restricted work or transfer to another job, medical treatment beyond first aid, or loss of consciousness.

 For more information Click here